alper/alpernl/content/posts/a-case-for-permeable-borders/index.md

 Becoming a better person is the ultimate goal in life and as such every opportunity to do so is a welcome one.

 This is not just a demand on the people in the receiving countries, it is also a demand on the people migrating.
 Whatever the reason, their country was and probably still is backwards and broken—otherwise they would not have moved here.
-Let’s welcome them and transform them into the best person they can be ((Something I’ve in the past half-jokingly have called the Europhany.)).
+Let’s welcome them and transform them into the best person they can be [^3].

 Most migrants are already focused on this because they want to work, to educate themselves and to raise their kids in safety.
 We could make that social contract explicit and truly live it, providing vast and equal opportunities to everybody willing to live by our principles.

 In the best possible case, Europe can be a life raft for the world and Europeanness can be an inclusive and expanding idea.
 Welcome aboard.
 Here's an oar.
 Start paddling.

+[^1]: I’m thinking that any country sending flows of people out is also broadcasting a desire for external interference in their affairs.
+Clearly things are not going well in a country where people do not want to be and we should do something.
+[^2]: Dictators are a lot cheaper to deal with than democracies.
+[^3]: Something I’ve in the past half-jokingly have called the Europhany.